dortegadelv/HaplotypeDFEStandingVariation/Programs/ExamplePipeline/README.md

 DemScenario - This follows the syntax from PReFerSim to get demographic histories.
 This should match what you simulated on step 1.

-SelValuesForwardFile - File with the selection values that will be evaluated when going forwards in time
+SelValuesForwardFile - File with the selection values that will be evaluated when going forwards in time.
+There should be one selection coefficient per row.

 SampleSize - Number of chromosomes sampled from the present.
 This should match what you simulated on step 1.